tsgates/arch-wiki-markdown/wiki/Java_Package_Guidelines.md

     /usr/bin.
 Libraries generally do not require shell scripts.
 Write the shell script from scratch, rather than using one that is bundled with the program.
-Remove code that tests for custom environments (like CYGWIN), and code that tries to determine if JAVA_HOME has been set (The J2RE package ensures JAVA_HOME has been properly set, so we do not need to test for it).
+Remove code that tests for custom environments (like Cygwin), and code that tries to determine if JAVA_HOME has been set (The J2RE package ensures JAVA_HOME has been properly set, so we do not need to test for it).

-such script should look like this for jars:
+such script should look like this for jar files:

     #!/bin/sh
     "$JAVA_HOME/bin/java" -jar '/usr/share/java/PROGRAMNAME/PROGRAMNAME.jar'